maxcomuk/C-Projects/README.md

 All projects include a README section that provides documentation specific to that project, If you wish to run and build any of these projects on your own please read the README section to that project to see if I have documented the build steps.

 Projects Included:

--- Beginner Friendly --
 - [Rock, Paper, Scissors game]